vatlab/sos/doc/step_format.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-A SoS step generally has the following format
+Although only a *step action* is required for a SoS step, a complete SoS step can have the following form

 ```
 [name_step: option1, option2, ...]